Vladimir-A/mf-installcab/README.md

 installcab.py is exactly the same as upstream except uncommented lines 129-137 (https://github.com/tonix64/python-installcab/blob/master/installcab.py

-The difference between this is a better shell script, and no manual intervention needed.
-Just simply run the script, copy the DLL file, and play, it's an extremely simple and short shell script, it's easy to understand.
+The difference between this is a better shell script, and almost no manual intervention needed.
+It's an extremely simple and short shell script, it's easy to understand.